Safi-Ullah/minitube/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-# React Todo App
+# React MiniTube App

-A simple react todo app that performs the following tasks:
+A simple react youtube app that performs the following tasks:

-* `List` items
-* `Add` item
-* `Edit` item
-* `Remove` item
+* `Search/List` videos
-* `Mark` item as done/undone

-Note: Currently the items are being stored in the browser's local storage rather than on the server.
+* `Play` a video by selecting from the list

 ## Demo & Example

-You can find the live demo of the app [here](http://todolist-app-demo.herokuapp.com)
+You can find the live demo of the app [here](https://minitube-demo.herokuapp.com)

 ## Getting Started